sve548/Backgammon123/README.md

 ### Rating points

-After each game, the winner receives a points rating based on their probability of winning.
+After each game, the winner receives points based on their probability of winning.
 Players with a lower probability of winning are rewarded with more points when they beat a player whose probability of winning is higher than theirs.